 6. Watering with very cold water

-Boom.
-Hopefully I’ve helped prevent any future deaths.
-Everything in life needs to be nurtured.
-Practicing this kind of focused nurturing will help you do so in other areas of your life.
+Everything in life needs to be nurtured, dear reader.
+Practicing the kind of focused nurturing that occurs when gardening or taking care of a plant will help you do so in return for yourself and in other areas of your life. xo